grantbartone/food-ordering-app/README.md

 # Project Summary
-This Fast Food Ordering System Prototype project was timeboxed and functionally complete within a roughly two-hour timeframe, with the exception of a CORS-related issue I encountered while attempting to fetch the JSON menu data from the provided remote origin URL and some minor structure/ styling improvements.
-I've since created a work-around for the menu fetch operation, which requires a browser plugin and a query parameter when accessing the app that I've detailed in the App.js component code.
+This Fast Food Ordering System Prototype project was timeboxed and functionally complete within a roughly two-hour timeframe.
 Also, I've also laid out a prioritized roadmap of improvements below I'd tackle in order if given more time, both for the current "V1.0" implementation and a more complex "V2.0" implementation that's both a more intuitive and customizabled user experience in the future.

 ## V1.x Prioritized Roadmap
-1. Fix CORS menu import issue
-2. Improve mobile resposiveness for primary mobile-first use case
+1. Improve mobile resposiveness for primary mobile-first use case
-3. Add user-friendly 'Loading...' and 'Error' states for fetching and menu failures, "Empty Cart" state
+2. Add user-friendly 'Loading...' and 'Error' states for fetching and menu failures, "Empty Cart" state
-4. Expand critical-path test coverage: menu fetch response code (200), Subtotal calculation, menu item counts vs. menu data, cart quantities
+3. Expand critical-path test coverage: menu fetch response code (200), Subtotal calculation, menu item counts vs. menu data, cart quantities
-5. Improve aesthetic appearance (colors, images, animated transitions, etc)
+4. Improve aesthetic appearance (colors, images, animated transitions, etc)
-6. Extra: An easy "Submit Order" form button that sends an email with the order contents to the restaurant (and optionally the customer by using a text input field)
+5. Extra: An easy "Submit Order" form button that sends an email with the order contents to the restaurant (and optionally the customer by using a text input field)